 In his book Postcards from the Boys, he writes that he still meditates with the mantra Maharishi gave him, and that his time studying Transcendental Meditation with Maharishi was “one of the best experiences of my life.”

 The Lifetime of Peace and Love Award was presented to Ringo Starr at a gala held at the magnificent El Rey Theater in Los Angeles.

-Each guest performing one song from Starr’s years with The Beatles and his solo work before the spotlight was ceded to the evening’s honoree.
+Each guest performed one song from Starr’s years with The Beatles and his solo work before the spotlight went to the evening’s honoree.